reifnir/eks_rds_terraform/README.md

 * Initial tooling setup aws cli , kubectl and terraform
 * Creating terraform IAM account with access keys and access policy
 * Creating back-end storage for tfstate file in AWS S3
-* Creating Kubernetes cluster on AWS EKS and RDS on PostgreSQL
+* Creating Kubernetes cluster on AWS EKS and RDS on Oracle EE
 * Working with kubernetes "kubectl" in EKS

 ## Initial tooling setup aws-cli, kubectl, terraform and aws-iam-authenticator